-- Combination of VRV DX and RA DX indoor units is not allowed. - Combination of RA DX and AHU indoor units is not allowed. - Combination of RA DX and aircurtain indoor units is not allowed.
+- Combination of VRV DX and RA DX indoor units is not - Combination of RA DX and AHU indoor units is not - Combination of RA DX and aircurtain indoor units is not allowed.

 If you install RA DX indoor units, you have to configure field setting [2-38] (= type of installed indoor units).
-See "7.2.8 Mode 2: Field settings" on page 29.
+See "7.2.8 Mode 2: Field settings" on page 31.

-- 1 Outdoor unit - 2 Refrigerant branch kits - 3-1~3-4 VRV DX indoor units - 4 BP units - 5 RA DX indoor units - A Piping between outdoor unit and (first) refrigerant branch kit - B-1 B-2 Piping between refrigerant branch kits - 1~C-4 Piping between refrigerant branch kit and indoor unit - D Piping between refrigerant branch kit and BP unit - E Piping between BP unit and RA DX indoor unit
+- Outdoor unit

+- Refrigerant branch kits

+- VRV DX indoor units

+- 4 BP units

+- RA DX indoor units

+- Piping between outdoor unit and (first) refrigerant branch

+- B-1 B-2

+- Piping between refrigerant branch kits

+Piping between refrigerant branch kit and indoor unit

+- Piping between refrigerant branch kit and BP unit

+- Piping between BP unit and RA DX indoor unit

-In case the required pipe sizes (inch sizes) are not available, it is also allowed to use other diameters (mm sizes), taken the following into account:
+In case the required pipe sizes (inch sizes) are not available, it is also allowed to use other diameters (mm sizes), taken the following

-- Select the pipe size nearest to the required size. - Use the suitable adapters for the change-over from inch to mm pipes (field supply). - The additional refrigerant calculation has to be adjusted as mentioned in "6.7.3 To determine the additional refrigerant amount" on page 21.
+- Select the pipe size nearest to the required size. - Use the suitable adapters for the change-over from inch to mm pipes (field supply). - The additional refrigerant calculation has to be adjusted as mentioned in "6.7.3 To determine the additional refrigerant amount" on page 23.